Use Options on the S&P 500 Correctly

 Image

-While the fund will use both SPX and SPY options, the majority of options will be SPX due to accounting rules for a 1256 contract, which allows short term capital gains on index options to have beneficial tax treatment; 60% will be taxed at long term capital gains, while only 40% will be taxed at short term capital gains.
+The majority of options the Fund sells are SPX index options.
+This allows us to take advantage of the accounting rules for a 1256 contract.
+Short term capital gains on index options have beneficial tax treatment; 60% will be taxed at long term capital gains, while only 40% will be taxed at short term capital gains.